Role

 - Contemporary and experimental poetry and poetics

-Opportunities to carry out postgraduate research towards an MPhil / PhD exist and Dr Kemp welcomes research proposals from prospective students with an interest in research working in any of the above or related areas.
+Opportunities to undertake postgraduate research towards a PhD are available, and Dr Kemp welcomes proposals from prospective students interested in any of the above or related areas.
+Further information is available from the NTU Doctoral School.

 External activity